skhussain123/OPENAISDK-TEST_PREPRATION/Level-1/06-Agent/README.md

 #### 5. Agent
-he Agent class creates an AI agent with specific behavior and capabilities, as defined by its parameters.
+he Agent class creates an AI agent with specific behavior and capabilities, as defined by its parameters. agent name: str pereamter required or all perameter optional
 ```bash
 class Agent(
     name: str,